 The proposal must be submitted through regular organizational channels by the dissertation advisor(s) on behalf of the graduate student.
-The advisor is the Principal Investigator (PI); the student is the Co-Principal Investigator (Co-PI).
+The advisor is the principal investigator (PI); the student is the co-principal investigator (co-PI).
 The student must be the author of the proposal.
 The student must be enrolled at a U.S. institution, but need not be a U.S. citizen.
+To be eligible to serve as the PI, the advisor must be available during the period of submission, review, and performance of the research to relay information and communications from NSF to the student.